TheDaChicken/YoutubeLiveChannelRecorder/README.md

 YouTube Changed URLs and other things a bit ago.
 Check Recode branch for a recoded version.
 Currectly being worked on.
 (There isn't a recoded client yet)

+This project is currectly dead.
+After I am done working on other projects, I will continue working on this.
+It broke because YouTube changed something else.

 # YoutubeLiveChannelRecorder
   Downloads Youtube Livestreams (and now sometimes working Twitch.
 Twitch isn't the priority) streams for given specific channels automatically.